Skip to content

 Limitations & Future Work

-• vs. G3Flow: G3Flow projects 2D semantic features onto 3D point clouds.
-GAP performs semantic-geometric fusion in latent space, avoiding quantization errors and calibration dependencies introduced by 3D projection.
+• vs G3Flow: G3Flow projects 2D semantic features into 3D point clouds.
+GAP fuses them in the latent space, avoiding quantization errors and calibration issues.

-• vs. Xu et al.: Xu et al. jointly predict actions and future 2D frames.
-GAP elevates the prediction target from 2D frames to 3D point maps, better aligning with the inherently 3D nature of manipulation tasks—ablation experiments confirm that 3D prediction outperforms 2D prediction.
+• vs Xu et al.: Xu et al. jointly predict actions and future 2D frames.
+GAP upgrades the prediction target to 3D pointmaps, which is more relevant to manipulation.

 Rating